 Mediation is required instead of confrontation.

-The basic function of a Family Tribunal would be to supplement the current Family Relationship Centres.
+The basic function of a Family Tribunal would be to supplement the current function of the Family Relationship Centres (FRC’s).

 Respected members from the local community encompassing health, social and community interest groups would participate in a Family Tribunal.